KennedyPattersonTAMU/4-Comma-Assignment_01/README.md

 Here I talk about how these works have paved the way for my project.
 Recent research shows that sense of belonging is evoked when using mixed realty [1], and my work is inspired by this xyz.
 Another recent project examines the beauty of symmetry in evolution [2] that my work highlights in my 4-comma cell number 4.
 Notable work by Kamp in 2019, highlights the beauty that could be found in nature and how it connects to design [3] and my work show the influence of that visual in 4-comma cell number 3.

-How to use subsection:

-### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 ## Methodology
 [![4-comma][images-fig3]](https://example.com)